ArmanBehkish/MDTAIM/README.md

 ## 📚 Libraries

-We use [MATRIX PROFILE](https://matrixprofile.docs.matrixprofile.org/index.html)  to extract anomaly scores and [SPMF](https://www.philippe-fournier-viger.com/spmf/) for varous itemset mining algorithms.
-Also, some code excerpts were used in the anomaly scoring module from the [TSADIS](https://sites.google.com/view/tsadis) project.
+We use [MATRIX PROFILE](https://www.cs.ucr.edu/~eamonn/MatrixProfile.html)  to extract anomaly scores and [SPMF](https://www.philippe-fournier-viger.com/spmf/) for various itemset mining algorithms.
+Also, some code excerpts were used in the anomaly scoring module from the [TSADIS](https://sites.google.com/view/tsadis) paper implementation.

 ## 👤 Authorship & Citation